Battle of Sidi Bou Othman: Aftermath

 The qaids proved their worth almost immediately, El Glaoui and al-Goundafi led an invasion of the Souss valley in early 1913, capturing Taroudannt in May and Agadir in June, driving the Hibists up into the mountains.
 The Hibists, however, would hold out there for much longer.
 The outbreak of World War I in 1914 deprived the French authorities in Morocco of additional French troops, and many of the officers broken in by the Moroccan campaign would go on to distinguish themselves in the European front.
 During the war, Germany supplied the Hibists with money, guns and ammunition.
 Although they were largely confined to the highland peaks and ravines, the Hibists still presented a constant threat to the thin French hold on the southern Moroccan valleys.
-In 1917, a French column under Leopold Justinard attempted to dislodge them from their mountain strongholds, but the resistance proved too fierce.
-Ahmed al-Hiba died on 23 May 1919, and was buried in Akerdous village.
+In 1917, a French column under général de Lamothe attempted to dislodge them from their mountain strongholds, but the resistance proved too fierce.
+Ahmed al-Hiba died on 23 May 1919, and was buried in Kerdous village.
 Despite the death of their charismatic leader and the evaporation of German support, the Hibist movement continued under his brother Merebbi Rebbo.
 The Hibists were only finally reduced in 1934, after a concerted French campaign up the Anti-Atlas.
 Rebbo fled into exile in the Spanish enclave of Sidi Ifni, dying in 1942.

 A monument was erected by the French at the site of the battle of Sidi Bou Othman.
 It was destroyed after Morocco gained independence in 1956.